 While you may think of couples basking in infinity pools when you think of Bali, believe me when I tell you that Bali solo travel is wildly popular.

-So, if you’re considering visiting Bali alone, then just keep reading, because I’ve put together a list of all the things that make solo travel in Bali so damn awesome.
+So, if you’re considering visiting Bali alone, then just keep reading, because I’ve put together a list of all the things that make solo travel in Bali so damn awesome, which will make planning your solo trip to Bali that much easier.

-7 Reasons Why Solo Travel in Bali is the Best
+7 Reasons Why Bali Solo Travel is the Best

 1. Everybody speaks English